amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

 }
 ```

-Slot property readers are then associated with a type when constructing the `IntentMapper`:
+Readers for common types such as the raw [Slot](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/model/Slot.html) are provided by default, but you can provide a custom reader when constructing the `IntentMapper`:

 ```java
 IntentMapper.builder()
     .addSlotPropertyReader(MyType.class, new MyTypeReader())
 ```

-Properties on slot type classes with the type, `MyType`, will now be parsed with the `MyTypeReader` implementation:
+So, properties on slot type classes with that type will be read with your implementation:

 ```java
 @SlotType // SlotPropertyReader only applies to slot types